calligraphist/My-Logo-Generator/README.md

 you can then use the logo as you wish.
 ## Acknowledgements

 This project is done for UNB Bootcamp, thanks for the opportunity.
 I am thankful to my instructor and instructor assistant for the much needed help.
-Code inspiration is taken from ThomasCalle.

 ## Questions